maggie-fu/CellsPickMe/README.md

 to accurately evaluate the signals associated with the variables of interest.

-The main purpose of the RAMEN package is to conduct a methylome-wide analysis to identify which model (G, E, G+E or GxE) better explains the variability across the genome.
-In this vignette, we will illustrate how to use the package.

 ## Installation

 You can install the development version of CellsPickMe from